helpfulengineering/devops/documentation/guidance/gsuite/account-management.md

 ### Infrastructure as a Spreadsheet (IaS)
 All the G Suite user, group and organizational unit definitions are being controlled through the [IaS spreadsheet](https://docs.google.com/spreadsheets/d/1NuPuDNSh1afVFQP8oe9i_fLPqftys7-eTd3_5h663cQ/edit), which serves as data provider to the [infrastructure-gsuite](https://github.com/helpfulengineering/infrastructure-gsuite) Terraform repository (hence the tongue-in-cheek IaS name).

-This sheet provides a declarative way to specify GSuite account state.
-You put into it the desired state of all the accounts, and then the github actions scripts make updates though the GSuite API to apply that state.
+This sheet provides a declarative way to specify G Suite account state.
+You just need to put into it the desired state of all the accounts and groups, and, once you check the `apply` box, the GitHub Action in the `infrastructure-gsuite` repository will perform the required updates through the G Suite API.

 ### End-to-end flow example
-End user wants a change (e.g. add a new user).
-They put in a (create) request in the [User Oriented Template](#user-oriented-template) by adding a row (with action Create) and sending a slack message to #skill-software-devops.
+1. End users request a change (e.g. create a new user) by adding a new record to the [user-oriented template](#user-oriented-template) with the `action` field set to `create` and send a Slack message to #skill-software-devops.

-The devops team makes the change (adds a row in this example) in the [Infrastructure as a Spreadsheet](#infrastructure-as-a-spreadsheet-ias).
-A script applies that change.
-For a "user create", the devops team then goes into the GSuite admin console and does a password reset, and DMs the user with details.
-Finally they tick the Done box in the User Oriented Template.
+2. The DevOps team makes the change (adds a row in this example) in the [IaS spreadsheet](#infrastructure-as-a-spreadsheet-ias) and it gets automatically applied by a script.
+Additionally, in the "user create" case, the administrator should issue a password reset from the G Suite administration and send a Slack direct message to the new user with the account details.
+Finally, the administrator ticks the `done` box in each user-oriented template record.
 ## Common operations

 ### Creating users